ocapn/ocapn/implementation-guide/Implementation Guide.md

 Promise pipelning is when you chain several promises together by sending `op:deliver`s to the promises creating further promises which can be further chained.
 This can be a powerful way to work with promises, allowing for increased efficiency and often can translate to improved code style for those programming against CapTP.

 Using promise pipelining for this, instead of each time A waits for the response and then sends the next message, A can send all their messages to B at once, cutting down the number of round trips.
-Without promise pipelining a node would have to wait for each reply before following up with a message to an object that will be created or referred to in response to a previous message, this would look something like this: `A => B => A => B => A`.
-With promise pipelining, a node can simply refer to the promise and send or refer to that immediately, cutting down on round trips, this would look something like this: `A => B => A`.
+Without promise pipelining a peer would have to wait for each reply before following up with a message to an object that will be created or referred to in response to a previous message, this would look something like this: `A => B => A => B => A`.
+With promise pipelining, a peer can simply refer to the promise and send or refer to that immediately, cutting down on round trips, this would look something like this: `A => B => A`.

-For example, let's say Alisha wanted to create a file within a directory she has access to hosted on Ben's node and then write some text to it.
+For example, let's say Alisha wanted to create a file within a directory she has access to hosted on Ben's peer and then write some text to it.
 Without promise pipelining, Alisha would first send a message to create the directory (`A => B`), then set up a callback waiting for the new file's object reference (`B => A`), then Alisha can send a message with the data she would like to write (`A => B`), and finally she can set up a callback to receive a notification for whether the write succeeds (`B => A`).
 By contrast with OCapN's promise pipelining support Alisha can simply send the message to the directory to create the object and immediately send the instruction to the promise resulting from that operation (`A => B`) and then simply set up a callback listening to whether or not both operations are cumulatively successful (`B => A`).

 CapTP supports promise pipelining using the `answer-pos` field in `op-deliver` and then allowing referencing of the answer using a special "answer descriptor", `desc:answer`.
 The `answer-pos` contains a unique (to the CapTP session) positive integer selected by the sender to describe the vow, this is then used with the answer descriptor to refer to the promise being created with the `op:deliver`.
 If the session wishes to promise pipeline on the answer, it can use the answer descriptor in the `op:deliver`'s (or `op:deliver-only`s) `to-desc` field.
 To show how the above would look in terms of messages A would be sending, it would look something like this: